anzemur/Digit-recognition/README.md

 # Digit recognition
 Digit recognition using SVD and least squares method.
-Take a look at the report.pdf for a detailed description.
+Take a look at the [report](/report/report.pdf) for a detailed description.